Ennis, Carter Jr. come up big as Magic beat Bulls 115-106

 Ennis shot 5 of 6 from 3-point range.
 He also scored 12 points in the third.

 Carter, acquired in the Vucevic trade, came up big in his first game against the team that drafted him with the No. 7 overall pick in 2018.
-Gary Harris and Carter-Williams scored 15 apiece.
+For him, that deal was “absolutely” a chance for a fresh start.

+“Being in Orlando, it’s an opportunity for me to showcase my game, an opportunity for me to show that I impact winning,” Carter said. ”It’s a huge opportunity for me coming to Orlando.
+I’m gonna do everything I can to flourish.”

 Vucevic, who played 8 1/2 seasons with the Magic, made five 3-pointers to finish one shy of his career high.